WestDRI/julia/content/2022_modules/13_jl_arrays.md

      4
      8

-Elements separated by semi-colons or end of line get expanded vertically.
-Those separated by commas do not get expanded.
+Elements separated by semi-colons or end of lines get expanded vertically.<br>
+Those separated by commas do not get expanded.<br>
 Elements separated by spaces or tabs get expanded horizontally.

 {{<exo>}}
 Compare the outputs of the following: